techops-recsys-lateral-hiring/developer-joyofenergy-java/README.md

 | `2020-11-11 8:00` |      1605081600 |         0.0503 |
 | `2020-11-12 8:00` |      1605168000 |         0.0213 |

 In the above example, `0.0213 kW` were being consumed at `2020-11-12 8:00`.
 The reading indicates the powered being used at the time of the reading.
 If no power is being used at the time of reading, then the reading value will be `0`.
+Given that `0` may introduce new challenges, we can assume that there is always some consumption and we will never have a `0` reading value.

 Posting readings using CURL